-The Eagle Gold Mine completed the YESAA environmental assessment resulting in a positive final Decision Document in 2013.
-Victoria subsequently applied for and received a QML and a Type A WUL for the construction, operation and closure of the Eagle Gold Mine.
+The Eagle Gold Project has successfully completed the YESAA environmental assessment resulting in a positive final Decision Document in 2013.
+Victoria Gold subsequently applied for and received a QML and a Type A WUL for the construction, operation, and closure of the Project.